-Approved by the 1982 General Assembly, amended by the General Assemblies of 1984 through 2008
+Approved by the 1982 General Assembly andamended by the General Assemblies of 1984 through 2012.

-0.0 Introduction
+0. Introduction

-The basic data for measurement of chess performances must be broad and ample.
-Play will be rated by FIDE when it takes place in a FIDE registered competition and meets all the following requirements.
+A game played over the board will be rated by FIDE when it takes place in a FIDE registered tournament and meets all the following requirements.

-0.1 The following regulations shall be altered by the General Assembly upon recommendation of the Qualification Commission.
+- 0.1 The following regulations shall be altered only by the General Assembly upon recommendations of the Qualification Commission (QC).
 Any such changes shall come into effect on 1st July of the year following the decision by the General Assembly.
-For tournaments, such changes will apply to those starting on or after that date.

-- 0.2 In principle, all important events should be rated.
-All top level tournaments may be rated by FIDE even if no rating report is submitted by the federation of the territory in which the event is held. - 0.3 All official FIDE tournaments, as listed in the Handbook, are always rated.
-The organizer is responsible for sending the results and is also responsible for the fees. - 0.4 The tournaments to be rated must be pre-registered by the federation that will be responsible for the sending of results and rating fees.
-The tournament must be registered one month before the tournament starts.
-The Qualification Commission Chairman may refuse to register an event.
-Also he may allow an event to be rated which has been registered less than one month before the tournament starts. - 0.5 The right is reserved not to rate a specific event.
-The Chief Organizer of the event has the right to appeal to the Qualification Commission.
-Such an appeal must be made within seven days of communicating the decision. - 0.6 Rating floor referred to in the following text is the minimum rating to be published, from 1.7.2009 the floor will be 1200.
+For tournaments, such changes will apply to those starting on or after that date. - 0.2 The tournaments to be rated shall be pre-registered by the federation that will be responsible for the submission of results and rating fees.
+The tournament and its playing schedule must be registered one week before the tournament starts.
+The QC Chairman may refuse to register a tournament.
+He may also allow a tournament to be rated even though it has been registered less than one week before the tournament starts.
+Tournaments where norms will be available must be registered 30 days in advance. - 0.3 All arbiters of a FIDE rated tournament shall be licensed otherwise the tournament shall not be rated. - 0.4 Tournament reports for all official FIDE and Continental events must be submitted and shall be rated.
+The Chief Arbiter is responsible for the results submitted. - 0.5 FIDE reserves the right not to rate a specific tournament.
+The organiser of the tournament has the right to appeal to the QC.
+Such an appeal must be made within 7 days of communicating the decision. - 0.6 The rating floor referred to in the following text is the minimum rating to be published.
+From 1.7.2012, the floor is 1000.

-1.0 Rate of Play
+1. Rate of Play

-1.1 For a game to be rated each player must have the following minimum periods in which to complete all the moves, assuming the game lasts 60 moves.

-Where at least one of the players in the tournament has a rating 2200 or higher, each player must have a minimum of 120 minutes.

-Where at least one of the players in the tournament has a rating 1600 or higher, each player must have a minimum of 90 minutes.

-Where all the players in the tournament are rated below 1600, each player must have a minimum of 60 minutes.

-- 1.2 Games played with all the moves at a rate faster than the above are excluded from the list. - 1.3 Where a certain number of moves is specified in the first time control, it shall be 40 moves.
-Players benefit from uniformity here.
+- 1.1 For a game to be rated, each player must have the following minimum periods in which to complete all the moves, assuming the game lasts 60 moves. - Where at least one of the players in the tournament has a rating 2200 or higher, each player must have a minimum of 120 minutes. - Where at least one of the players in the tournament has a rating 1600 or higher, each player must have a minimum of 90 minutes. - Where all the players in the tournament are rated below 1600, each player must have a minimum of 60 minutes. - 1.2 Games played with all the moves at a rate faster than the above are excluded from the list. - 1.3 Where a certain number of moves is specified in the first time control, it shall be 40 moves.

-2.0 Laws to be followed
+2. Laws to be followed

 2.1 Play must take place according to the FIDE Laws of Chess.
-The federation may have minor deviations from the Laws of Chess, if approved by the Technical Commission.